top of page

 We had to circle around 3 times before finding a space and each time we had to exit the car park and the attendant let us out without any hassle.
 The parking spaces are wide and it costs Eur 1.50 per hour.

-If you are leaving Split on a car ferry see my blog "Brac, Croatia: Travel Guide" (section 4) for information about the Ferry Port at Split.
+If you are leaving Split on a car ferry see my blog "Brac, Croatia: Travel Guide" (section 4) for information about the ferry port at Split.

 3. Diocletian's Palace